ffrappo/code-narrator-turbo/docs/src/App.ts.md

 # App.ts

-The `App.ts` file is the main entry point for the `code-narrator` application.
+The `App.ts` file is the main entry point for the `code-narrator-turbo` application.
 This application is responsible for generating documentation for a project by parsing its code and folder structure, and then using GPT to generate documentation in Markdown format.
 The generated documentation is then cached and used to create the final documentation output.

 ## Table of Contents